dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

 * Use GovScan to draw strategic insight from open source adversary documents.

 ## Sponsor's Guide to Adopting GovScan
-1. Youre one stop shop for all GovScan files: https://github.com/dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/tree/main
+1. You can find all GovScan files here: https://github.com/dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/tree/main
-2. Review the "User Research" folder to explore user personas and other research documents
+2. Review the "User Research" folder to explore user personas and other research documents that shaped GovScan's development.
-3. Review the "App" folder to access the open source query engine and data pipeline code annotated with programming notes and directions
+3. Review the "App" folder to access the open source query engine and data pipeline code annotated with programming notes and directions.
 4.

 ## Roadmap to Further Development